bsgelectronics/blog/_posts/2114-memory-tester-build-instructions.md

 2. Press **Begin Test** to run test cycle.

-3. Press and hold End Test to stop
+3. Press and hold End Test to stop.

 4. Green = Good, Red = Bad

 5. Testing will run in a loop and red will turn on, and remain on, if an error is encountered.
 This can be used for longer testing to rule out intermitted failures.